cirrus-geo/cirrus-geo/docs/src/cirrus/50_operation.rst

 running the task to discover code bugs that cause the task to fail, fix them, and then want to re-run the task.

-The can be done with the `get-paylaods` CLIrrus command.
+This can be done with the `get-paylaods` CLIrrus command.
 This command offers a way to retrieve payloads in bulk based on user supplied query parameters.
 The output of `get-payloads` can then be passed into the `process` command to rerun the tasks that meet your conditions.
-Remember to use the `--rerun` flag when retrieving payloads or the paylaod replace flag will not be present and Cirrus will recognize the payloads as already run and will skip them. like::
+The `--rerun` flag can be passed to `get-payloads` to add the `.process.replace: true` parameter.

+Adding this parameter when queuing a payload will result in the payload being rerun if the payload is in the following states in the StateDB: `COMPLETED`, `FAILED`, `ABORTED`, `INVALID`.
+A state of `CLAIMED` or `PROCESSING` will result in the payload being skipped.

+like::

   cirrus manage deployment-name get-payloads --collectons-workflow "sar-test_workflow" --state "FAILED" --rerun | xargs -0 -L 1 echo | cirrus manage deployment-name process